lsaroukos/datepickerJS/README.md

 # datepickerJS
  A simple, lightweight pure javascript datepicker.
-The goal was to create a datepicker usign javascript, because most the datepickers I could find were useing JQUERY
+The goal was to create a datepicker usign javascript, because most the datepickers I could find were using JQUERY

-# Thoughts
+# Thoughts, Suggestions
   info@lsaroukos.gr